piky/templator/README3.md

 - memory utilization, vfs utilization
 - how metrics are enriched if in LLD (keys, names) What is ALARM_OBJECT, ALARM_OBJECT_TYPE
 - if `application_prototype` is defined, then application is not filled with `group` value.
 This enforces 'single application guideline'
+- discard preprocessing steps are magically stripped for templates versions < 4.2
 _____________________________________________------------

 ## Features